lazarus4/Beforth/architecture/VM.md

 The Harvard architecture of the VM uses a block of RAM for data and stack space, and a block of ROM for code space.
 Running code in an ISS isn't necessarily slow.
 Depending on the implementation, you can eliminate cache misses.
 That does a lot to close the gap between it and native bloatware.

 In an FPGA implementation, BRAM would use shallow read and write pipelines to deal with fact that the BRAM is fully synchronous.
 That causes reads to be delayed, so certain writes must be delayed by one clock cycle to compensate.
-This affects the instruction set, since more sophisticated addressing has almost a whole clock period to settle.
+Use of "early-write" in the BRAM compensates for the write delay.
+This affords more sophisticated addressing because address logic has almost a whole clock period to settle.

 The VM has the following system features:
 - 32-bit or 16-bit cell size.